viet34tqc/vietnam-covid-tracker/README.md

 - React Router DOM v6
 - TailwindCSS
 - Framer Motion

-## Features
+- Axios
+- React Chart JS
+- React Icons

 ## What you will learn

 - Routing using React Router DOM v6
+- Using React Query to cache the fetching data
 - Using Chart to display data
-- Using Framer Motion for loading skeleton
+- Using Basic Framer Motion when loading page